hermitretro/spi-fat-fuse/README.md

 # Current Status

-This is a very experimental repository.
-Currently working:
+This is an experimental repository but has been used extensively in Hermit Retro Products' ZXZero system.

+Most filesystem operations including:

-* Directory listing with attributes
+* Directory create, list, deletel (with attributes)
 * File read (cp, cat, etc....)

-To be implemented:

-* Anything involving write-back
+* File write

+are all implemented with timestamping.

 # Hardware